unseatedsun1402/YamahaMixerControl/README.md

 Run the tomcat server and go to http://127.0.0.1:8080/MidiControl
 ## ===== Model Support =====
-Currently this has been tested on both the Yamaha 01V96i and the Yamaha M7CL for this to work make sure control change tx and rx are enabled and that the desk is set to NRPN table mode for remote control and that **fader resolution** is hi res, _it used to be low_ but now I normalize these values in the program so there is lett setup for the enginee/end user.
-I plan to support hi res later but in most contexts, remote mixing from a phone for in ear mixes this should be sufficient.
+Currently this has been tested on both the Yamaha 01V96i and the Yamaha M7CL for this to work make sure control change tx and rx are enabled and that the desk is set to NRPN mode for remote control and that **fader resolution is hi res**, _it used to be low_ but now I normalize these values in the program as this reduces the setup for the engineer/end user.
+The gui is using low res and then this is scaled up to be sent back to the mixer.
+I plan to support hi res later in the gui but in most contexts, remote mixing from a phone for in ear mixes this should be sufficient.
 ## ===== Usage ======

 Load the index at https://<ip-address-of-server>:8080/MidiControl and use the selectors to assign the input and output interfaces of the server to the yamaha desk